What do I do when I separate?

 Who gets custody of the child?

-In Australia, the courts do not use the term custody.
-As the child’s best interests are considered paramount, the court uses the terms live with and spend time with.
+In Australia, the Courts do not use the term custody.
+The Courts use the terms live with and spend time with.
 Typically, the child will live with one parent and spend time with the other parent.
-As such, the question to be asked is who will the child live with?

 Parents often incorrectly assume that the children will spend equal time with both parents.
 While this may sometimes be the case, in most circumstances it is not.

-When making parenting arrangements (sometimes referred to as custody arrangements), the Family Law Act provides that the Court must have regard to the children’s best interests as the paramount consideration.
+When making parenting orders, the Family Law Act provides that the Court must have regard to the children’s best interests as the paramount consideration.
 In determining what is in the child’s best interest, the Court will take the following primary considerations into account: